-Symptoms Possible causes Remedial actions The AXIS 2100 cannot be The IP address is already 1.
-Disconnect your AXIS 2100 from the network. accessed from a browser. used by another device.
-Run the PING utility (as described in PINGing Your IP Address, on page 43) and follow the appropriate recommendations.
-Note: The assigned IP number can be assumed valid if the PING utility returns "request timed out" - in which case you should set the IP address again, power on the AXIS 2100 and then try accessing the unit again.
+Symptoms Possible causes Remedial actions The AXIS 2110 cannot be accessed from a browser.
+The IP address is already used by another device.
+Disconnect your AXIS 2110 from the network.
+Run the PING utility (as described in PINGing Your IP Address , on page 50) and follow the appropriate recommendations.
+Note: The assigned IP number can be assumed valid if the PING utility returns "request timed out" - in which case you should set the IP address again, power on the AXIS 2110 and then try accessing the unit again.
 The IP address is located on a different subnet.
-Run the PING utility (as described in PINGing Your IP Address, on page 43).
-If the utility returns "no response" or similar, the diagnosis is probably correct - you should then proceed as follows: In Windows 95/98 or Windows NT/2000, check that the IP address for your AXIS 2100 is on the same subnet as your workstation: 1.
-Click "Start", "Settings", "Control Panel" and "Network".
-2. Specify the TCP/IP adapter and click on "Properties".
+Run the PING utility (as described in PINGing Your IP Address, on page 50).
+If the utility returns "no response" or similar, the diagnosis is probably correct - you should then proceed as follows: In Windows, check that the IP address for your AXIS 2110 is on the same subnet as your workstation: Click "Start", "Settings", "Control Panel" and "Network".
+Specify the TCP/IP adapter and click on "Properties".
 In Properties, click "IP Address".
-3. If your AXIS 2100 is on a different subnet than your workstation, you will not be able to set the IP address from this workstation.
+If your AXIS 2110 is on a different subnet than your workstation, you will not be able to set the IP address from this workstation.
 Please contact your network administrator.
 In Windows 95, the ARP table was empty when you tried to set the IP address.
 If the table is empty, re-install the product ensuring that the IP address for your own PC is also used.
 Type arp -a to view the ARP table.
 Note: The AXIS IP Installer provides a good alternative to ARP.
 Possible problem with your proxy server.
 Try disabling the proxy default in your browser.
-Other networking prob- lems.
+Other networking problems.
 Try replacing your network cable.
-Test the network interface of the product by connecting a local computer to the unit, using a standard Crossover ( hub-to-hub ) Cable .
-If the above actions don't solve the problem, the AXIS 2100 may be faulty.
-In this case, try to localize the problem by connecting the AXIS 2100 to the serial port of a local computer, using the supplied Null Modem Cable; and report your findings to your local distributor.
+Test the network interface of the product by connecting a local computer to the unit, using a standard Crossover (hub-to-hub) Cable.
+If the above actions don't solve the problem, the AXIS 2110 may be faulty.
+In this case, try to localize the problem by connecting the AXIS 2110 to the serial port of a local computer, using the supplied Null Modem Cable; and report your findings to your local distributor.
+No access via modem connection.
+Incorrect settings.
+Access the camera via the network or the null modem cable and check the settings.
+Bad connection.
+Check all cables and ensure that the phone line is working.
+Faulty modem.
+Check the modem.